laurent22/joplin/readme/coding_style.md

 ## Use TypeScript for new files

-Even if you are **modifying** a file that was originally in JavaScript you should ideally convert it first to TypeScript before modifying it.

 ### Creating a new `.ts` file

 Because the TypeScript compiler generates `.js` files, be sure to add these new `.js` files to `.eslintignore` and `.gitignore`.